Gepardec/vagrant-docker/README.md

 # vagrant-docker

 We love to container.
 To get started with container is easy.
 Almost any OS for your workstation now supports docker.
 Just install it and you can get started.
-But for a training / test environment it is best if everybody uses the same setup.
-The goal is to have a common environment in which we can work and fix errors if they occur, not one per participant.
-This is why we have put docker into a CentOS 7 based VM that can easily be used via vagrant.
+But for a training / test environment it is best if everybody uses the exact same setup.
+The goal is to have a common environment in which we can work and fix errors once if they occur, not on a per participant basis.
+As a logical consequencee we have put docker into a CentOS 7 based VM that can easily be managed via vagrant.

 ## Preflight

-You can run our docker training environment on your workstation once you have
+You can run our container training environment on your workstation once you have

 * [Vagrant](https://www.vagrantup.com/intro/getting-started/install.html)
-* [VirtualBox](https://www.virtualbox.org/wiki/Downloads) or Hyper-V on Windows
+* [VirtualBox](https://www.virtualbox.org/wiki/Downloads) or Hyper-V for Windows

 installed and downloaded this git repo.